GM workers ratify contract, 40-day strike to end

 ROMULUS, Mich.
-(AP) — Striking General Motors factory workers will put down their picket signs after approving a new contract that will end a 40-day strike that paralyzed the company's U.S. production.
+(AP) — General Motors workers voted 57.2% in favor of a new contract with the company, bringing an immediate end to a contentious a 40-day strike that paralyzed GM's U.S. factories.

-The United Auto Workers union said in a statement Friday that workers had approved the new four-year deal.
-But no vote totals were given.
-The union says it will announce shortly whether it will bargain next with Ford or Fiat Chrysler.
+Workers voted 23,389 in favor of the deal, with 17,501 against it, according to a statement Friday from the United Auto Workers union.

+The union now will turn its attention to bargaining with crosstown rival Ford Motor Co.

+The vote means that workers will put down their picket signs and return to their jobs.
+Some will start as early as Friday night, and some production could resume on Saturday.

-Picket lines were to come down immediately, and skilled trades workers will begin restarting factories that were shuttered when 49,000 workers walked out on Sept.
-16. Some production workers could return as early as Friday night.
+Skilled trades workers will begin restarting factories that were shuttered when 49,000 workers walked out on Sept.
+16.

 The deal includes a mix of wage increases and lump-sum payments and an $11,000 signing bonus.
-But GM will close three U.S. factories that make slow-selling cars and transmissions.
-Analysts estimate the strike cost GM more than $2 billion.
+But GM will close three U.S. factories.

 The five-week walkout was big enough to help push down September U.S. durable goods orders by 1.1%, the largest drop in four months.